 In June of 2015, Lycera entered into an exclusive global collaboration with Celgene Corporation to advance Lycera’s proprietary pipeline.
 As part of the strategic agreement, Celgene obtained the exclusive right to acquire Lycera upon conclusion of the option period or achievement by Lycera of pre-specified clinical milestones.
 During the option period, Lycera retains full control of its R&D programs.

 Lycera’s lead product candidate, a novel oral, gut-directed ATPase modulator, designated LYC-30937-EC, for the treatment of inflammatory bowel disease (IBD), completed a Phase I clinical healthy volunteer study in December of 2015.
 In August of 2016, Lycera announced the initiation of a Phase 2 randomized, placebo controlled clinical trial for LYC-30937-EC, in patients with ulcerative colitis (UC).
-In November of 2016, Lycera announced the start of a Phase 2 randomized, double-blind, placebo-controlled parallel group study designed to assess the efficacy and safety of LYC-30937-EC given orally once daily in subjects with moderate psoriasis.
+In 2018, Lycera will complete enrollment in the study and expects to report results at a future IBD medical meeting later in the year.